 - 33. The assessment according to the Factsheet and based on data provided by the Contracting Parties was not possible.
 Therefore, the following measures and activities are proposed to enable future CI 15 assessments: - 1.
-Establishment of the national IMAP, monitoring programme that will systematically collect statistically significant data of the hydrographic parameters is required first, to allow modelling of hydrographic alterations of the planned structures at the very local scale in the EIA/SEA and second, to provide subsequent monitoring data once the structures have been built.
-A close cooperation has to be established with the authorities that are responsible for planning of such structures including those

-- responsible for EIA.
-In parallel, mapping of habitats in a surrounding area that could possibly be impacted by such hydrographic alterations should be prepared (link to EO 1). - Creation of a digital spatial database of all data from EIA/SEA including spatial coverage and location of the intervention, existing and planned structures and marine habitats.
+Establishment of the monitoring programme that will systematically collect statistically significant data of the hydrographic parameters is required first, to allow modelling of hydrographic alterations of the planned structures at the very local scale in the EIA/SEA and second, to provide subsequent monitoring data once the structures have been built.
+A close cooperation has to be established with the authorities that are responsible for planning of such structures.
+In parallel, mapping of habitats in a wider area that could possibly be impacted by such hydrographic alterations should be prepared. - Creation of a digital spatial database of all data from EIA/SEA including spatial coverage and location of the intervention, existing and planned structures and marine habitats.
 The Copernicus Marine services, the EMODnet service and the spatial planning information system of individual countries (via WMS or WFS layers) (Baučić et al., 2022b) should be used, thus providing all necessary data for the CI 15 assessments and monitoring; - 3.
-As the rational possibility a revision of the existing indicator Factsheet should be considered that will simplify the method to allow countries to report on the physical loss of habitats, i.e. the structures' footprint only. - 4.
-Considerations should also be given to the possibility of proposing a set of climate change related indicators in the frame of IMAP.
-This could include monitoring of hydrographic parameters (e.g., salinity, temperature, waves and currents) that are changing rapidly due to climate change.
-The use of hydrographic parameters reported within EO 5 on eutrophication should be taken into account with the use of remote sensing and other available sources for climate change in order to determine the hydrographic alterations in the Mediterranean region.
+As the rational possibility a revision of the existing indicator Factsheet should be considered that will simplify the method or even be integrated with the indicator on sea-bed integrity currently under preparation (by SPA/RAC and other partners).
+Considerations should also be given to the possibility of monitoring hydrographic parameters (e.g., salinity, temperature, waves and currents) that are changing rapidly due to climate change with use of remote sensing and thus create hydrographic alterations at the scale of the Mediterranean region.
 Such alterations may have much stronger impacts on marine habitats and ecosystems than those monitored by the CI 15 itself.